brikis98/yevgeniy-brikman-homepage/_posts/2011-12-31-hackers-and-painters.md

 > [Programmers] literally think the product, one line at a time. pg 93

 > The trouble with keeping your thoughts secret, though, is that you lose the advantages of discussion.
 Talking about an idea leads to more ideas.
-So the optimal plan, if you can mange it, is to have a few trusted friends you can speak openly to.
+So the optimal plan, if you can manage it, is to have a few trusted friends you can speak openly to.
 This is not just a way to develop ideas; it's also a good rule of thumb for choosing friends.
 The people you can say heretical things to without getting jumped on are also the most interesting to know. pg 46

 > A program, like a proof, is a pruned version of a tree that in the past has had false starts branching off all over it.
 So the test of a language is not simply how clean the finished program looks in it, but how clean the path to the finished program was. pg 219